bowsplinter/bowsplinter.github.io/_posts/2017-04-05-hawker-centres-singapore.md

 ![plot of chunk unnamed-chunk-7](/img/rfigures/rsource/hawker-centres/2017-04-05-hawker-centres-singapore/unnamed-chunk-7-1.png)

-We see that the highest bidded stalls are those with around 5m<sup>2</sup> in area.
+We see that the highest bid stalls are those with around 5m<sup>2</sup> in area.
 This is not surprising that these stalls have the highest demand as most stall owners would not require a large stall to prepare their food.

 #### Is there a relation between type of stall and price/m<sup>2</sup>?